Khushang49/Docker/Docker Image/Docker image creation.md

   CMD

-  EXPOSE == Tp expose any port
+  EXPOSE == Tp expose any port as per application or as per software requiremnt.

   ENV

   ADD or COPY == To copy any files from server.
 In COPY you can copy any file from Server whereas ADD will also have same feature but it will also can download
                  from internet as well as it can extract TAR file from source machine.
+Beacuse sometime packages are zip files hence ADD will be useful.

   ENTRYPOINT